oogetyboogety/ewasm-studio/README.md

 * If you have checked out the latest PRs, click the Send to remix button and Deploy from the Run tab

-* Call the functions fallback function with some arbitrary value using JSON inputs to the `fallback` function
+* Call the functions fallback function with some arbitrary value using hex string input prefixed with 'raw:0x...' to the `fallback` function